 Come check ‘em out and take some home.

-Potato and green garlic soup 6.75
+Potato soup with cilantro 6.75

 Chocolate chip cookie 2.50